 Pediatric Echo and Congenital Cardiac Sonography

 Christopher Marcella is an expert cardiac sonographer.
 He specializes in the clinical application of echocardiography for fetal, pediatric, and adult patients with complex congenital heart disease.
 He has been in the field since 1989, practicing exclusively in fetal and pediatric echocardiography for the last two decades.

-With story and interactive techniques, Chris uses his extensive experience to give students the ability to break down complex congenital heart subjects to their core foundation, enabling learners to understand congenital heart disease and foster knowledge retention deeply.
+With story and interactive techniques, Chris uses his extensive experience to give students the ability to break down complex congenital heart subjects to their core foundation, enabling learners to understand congenital heart disease and foster deep knowledge retention.
 Chris was honored as a Fellow of the American Society of Echocardiography in 2019.